ED Wait Times in Greenville: Get The Facts

 Collaborating with community partners to fill care gaps

-There are a plethora of community-based organizations providing care resources to people with a spectrum of health needs.
+There are a number of community-based organizations providing care resources to people with a range of health needs.
 Collaboration is key, and it is important that we’re all working together to ensure patients receive care in an appropriate setting.

 We’re partnering with Pitt County Department of Social Services and other local/regional health care partners to decrease unnecessary ED visits.
 These partnerships include law enforcement, behavioral health providers, social services, public health departments, medical transportation providers and more.